 For example, if a question requires you to explain what a mouse is:

-- describe its place in the first diagram and start with the obvious facts: a mouse is a hardware device used for input
+- Start by describing its place in the first diagram and list the obvious facts: a mouse is a hardware device used for input,

-- and continue by describing in terms of the second diagram how the input from the mouse, such as a right-click, is processed the result is output on the screen, a right-click menu
+- and continue by describing in terms of the second diagram how the input from the mouse, such as a right-click, is processed and the result is output on the screen as a right-click menu.

 I cannot stress enough the importance of learning terminology.
-Make a list of acronyms and learn them off-by-heart — make a set of flash-cards and ask you friends and family to help you!
+Make a list of acronyms and learn them off-by-heart — make a set of flashcards and ask your friends and family to help you!